 “In 2009, Eni was put into contact with EVP (of Mr. Obi), the representative of Malabu.
 In the first phase of negotiations for the purchase of a part of the OPL 245 licence from Malabu, Eni negotiated with Malabu through its representative and its financial and legal advisors (including EVP the company of Mr Obi who had a mandate from Malabu to negotiate on their behalf).

 In this phase, at the end of 2010, when the negotiations had stalled, Luigi Bisignani made contact with Claudio Descalzi through the office of Paolo Scaroni.
 Two, at most three, telephone calls were made without any substantial result.
 In fact, subsequently, for various reasons including the unclear situation concerning the shareholder structure of Malabu, negotiations between Eni and Malabu broke down.

-In this phase EVP and Obi were no longer involved in the negotiations.
-In the new deal the government took full responsibility for the settlement of outstanding disputes with Shell and Malabu and the cancellation of the previous OPL 245 licence granted to Malabu.
+In this phase, EVP and Obi were no longer involved in the negotiations.
+In the new deal, the government took full responsibility for the settlement of outstanding disputes with Shell and Malabu and the cancellation of the previous OPL 245 license granted to Malabu.

 Eni and Shell signed agreements exclusively with the Nigerian government and paid the government on a current account.
 The Nigerian government then paid Malabu using the money received from Eni and Shell to obtain the necessary consent from Malabu to cancel the previous license (a prerequisite for the release of the new licence for Eni and Shell), any subsequent cash flows are wholly unrelated to Eni and Shell.”